AmbrosiaGG/SchoolTastic/README.md

 # 📖 Ambrosia SchoolTastic! 📖
-for the students by the students
+for the students by the students   |   CodeName: Destiny

 Ambrosia SchoolTastic is for schools which do online exams or tests or assesments, features a Beautifully crafted UI and safety for the administrators, and teachers.